elsehow/boundaries-api/contributing.md

 Now you can edit any js files - tests will automatically re-run

+## Probably good ideas

+/query/ should probably be a GET request with query params rather than JSON

 ## Validating inputs
 - PUT add an observation to a not-existing table, expect 500
 - PUT get with bad tables, times, missing fields - all should 422